What is cerebral palsy?

 Each person with CP has unique strengths and areas of difficulty.
-But most people with CP need ongoing help with:
+But most people who have CP need ongoing help with:

 - Using the toilet.
-Some people with cerebral palsy have stiff hip joints or similar problems that make using a toilet difficult.
-Others do not have dependable bladder control.
-Special undergarments and training by an occupational therapist are common ways to help treat this condition.
+Some people who have CP have poor bladder control or problems that make using a toilet difficult.
+Special undergarments and training by an occupational therapist may help.

 - Bowel elimination.
-People with CP often become constipated, making stools difficult to pass.
-Stool softeners and mild laxatives are frequently used for this problem.
-For information about preventing and treating constipation, see the topics Constipation, Age 11 and Younger or Constipation, Age 12 and Older.
+People who have CP often become constipated, making stools difficult to pass.
+For information about preventing and treating constipation, see the topic Constipation, Age 11 and Younger or Constipation, Age 12 and Older.

 - Dressing.
-Provide clothing and shoes that are easy to put on and take off, such as those that zip or button in the front (not the back) or that have large buttons, ties, or Velcro fasteners.
+Provide clothing and shoes that are easy to put on and take off, such as those that zip or button in the front or that have large buttons, ties, or Velcro fasteners.

 - Keeping active.
 Your child needs to move his or her limbs to help keep muscles strong and joints flexible.
 Have him or her move and play as much as possible.
 Involve other family members too.
 Ask the doctor, physical therapist, or other parents for ideas.

 - Safety.
-People with CP are prone to falls and other accidents, especially if they are affected by seizures.
-You can take general safety measures at home—such as having heavy, sturdy furniture or not polishing floors—to help your child avoid accidents.
-Also, use common sense and care around sharp objects.
+People who have CP are prone to falls and other accidents, especially if they have seizures.
+You can take safety measures at home—such as having sturdy furniture—to help your child avoid accidents.
+Use common sense and care around sharp objects.
 And never leave a person who has CP alone while he or she is bathing.

 As your child approaches the teen years and young adulthood, be aware of his or her changing needs.

-- Teens and adults with CP need emotional support and understanding.
-Family members and other supportive friends and family can help them deal with the daily challenges of having CP.
+- Give teens and adults with CP plenty of emotional support and understanding.
+Family members and friends can help them deal with the daily challenges of having CP.

-- Teens and young adults with CP may also need more guidance than other people their age in developing intimate relationships.
+- Talk to your teen about intimate relationships.
+Teens and young adults with CP may need more guidance than other people their age in developing these relationships.